Mel Hall: Sexual assault conviction

 Hall was arrested in Lewisville, Texas, on June 21, 2007, and charged with two counts of sexual assault after police in North Richland Hills, Texas, received a report from a woman who reported she was sexually assaulted in March 1999, when she was under the age of 17.
 During the investigation, a second victim under the age of 14 was identified.
 One of these girls was 12 at the time of the rape.
 On June 16, 2009, Hall was convicted on three counts of aggravated sexual assault of a child and two counts of indecency with a child.
 On June 17, 2009, he was sentenced to 45 years in prison, with 22 years and 4 months minimum.
-Hall is currently serving his sentence at H. H. Coffield Unit in Tennessee Colony, Texas; his earliest possible parole will be November 15, 2031.
+Hall is currently serving his sentence at H. H. Coffield Unit in Tennessee Colony, Texas; his earliest possible parole will be November 15, 2031, when he will be 71 years old.

 In 2014, SB Nation published a long-form article detailing allegations that Hall serially preyed upon and sexually abused numerous girls throughout his career.